mahdisalmani/deezer-classification/README.md

 # deezer-classification
-simple classifier based on gl2vec methods on deezer-ego-net dataset provided by snap group
+simple classifier based on gl2vec methods on deezer-ego-net dataset provided by snap group at Stanford University